brunodesanti/muvinn-reg/README.md

 ### Notebooks
 In the notebooks folder, you will find all the notebooks used for the paper.
+- ```notebooks/data```: contains notebooks to prepare dataset
+- ```notebooks/evaluation```: contains notebooks to analyze performance metrics and to show registration process
 - ```notebooks/experiments```: contains notebooks to run all the experiments shown in the paper
 - ```notebooks/mevislab```: contains notebook to export data for MeVisLab and MeVisLab projects to visualize and annotate landmarks on PAT volumes
-- ```notebooks/evaluation```: contains notebooks to analyze performance metrics and to show registration process

 ## Reference
-If you use data, codes or part of codes in this repository please cite:
+If you use data, codes or part of codes of this repository please cite:

 @article{desanti2023,
 title={Automated three-dimensional image registration for longitudinal photoacoustic imaging},